Last Updated on February 17, 2025 by Admin

 - Fermentation

 It involves breaking down sugars under anaerobic conditions.
 They are commonly used in the production of alcoholic beverages.
+Fermentation breaks down sugars in food in the absence of oxygen.
+This traditional method enhances flavors and preserves food.
+It is commonly used for making items like yogurt, kimchi, and alcoholic beverages.

 - Freezing